Rangi42/polishedcrystal/docs/netcode-protocol.md

 # Polished Online Link Protocol

-This document freezes the protocol spoken between the Polished Online TCP server and the Game Boy ROM as currently implemented in `testserver.py`.
-All byte counts remain wire-compatible with the legacy script.
+This document freezes the protocol spoken between the Polished Online TCP server and the Game Boy ROM as originally implemented in `testserver.py` (now superseded by `netcode.server`).
+All byte counts remain wire-compatible with that legacy script.

 ## Transport basics